CrisDoesCG/PBR-Express/README.md

 - ~~The option to create multiple sets of materials once the script is active~~
 - Some intuitive solutions for dealing with color spaces
 - ~~Make adding new naming variations easier~~
+- Adding a feature for mixing multiple selected PBR textures?

 ## ❤️ Support